bitsofcotton/goki_check_cc/README.md

 # Goki Check
-These program aims to get geometry and context(s) from A still image in deterministic way.
+These program aims to get geometry and context(s) from A still image in a deterministic way.
 Now, implementing bone enabled match.

-N.B. if the image is from the photo, it better depths preceders like defocus and so on.
-This implement assumes F=&infin; form because of the theoretical interest (pseudoBumpSub function so).

 Please refer older information at https://sourceforge.net/p/gokicheck/wiki/Home/ .